vuejs/docs/src/api/composition-api.md

   }
   ```

-  `attrs` and `slots` are proxies to the corresponding values on the internal component instance.
-This ensures they always expose the latest values even after updates so that we can destructure them without worrying accessing a stale reference:
+  Unlike `props`, `context` argument can be destructured safely so `attrs` and `slots` would always expose the latest values even after updates:

   ```js
   const MyComponent = {